danmar/cppcheck/man/manual.md

 It is likely that you will get false alarms caused by incomplete data flow analysis.
 Unfortunately it is unlikely that such false alarms can be fixed by contracts.

-A bug hunting warning that is "inconclusive" was diagnosed when analysis was incomplete.